phpgears/dto/README.md

 If you just need a plain DTO object it gets a lot easier, this boilerplate code is already in place for you by extending `Gears\DTO\AbstractDTO` or `Gears\DTO\AbstractScalarDTO` classes

-Constructors are declared protected forcing you to create "named constructors", this have a very useful side effect, you get to type-hint all your DTO parameters
+Protected constructors force you to create "named constructors", this has a very useful side effect, you get to type-hint all your DTO parameters

 ```php
 use Gears\DTO\AbstractScalarDTO;